Sancho IV of Castile

-Sancho IV of Castile (12 May 1258 – 25 April 1295) called the Brave (el Bravo), was the king of Castile, León and Galicia from 1284 to his death.
-Following his brother Ferdinand's death, he gained the support of nobles that declared him king instead of Ferdinand's son Alfonso.
-Faced with revolts throughout his reign, before he died he made his wife regent for his son Ferdinand IV.
+Sancho IV of Castile (12 May 1258 – 25 April 1295) called the Brave (el Bravo), was the king of Castile, León and Galicia (now parts of Spain) from 1284 to his death.
+Following his brother Ferdinand's death, he gained the support of nobles who declared him king instead of Ferdinand's son Alfonso.
+Faced with revolts throughout his reign, before he died he made his wife regent for his son, who became Ferdinand IV.

 Biography

 Sancho was the second son of Alfonso X and Yolanda, daughter of James I of Aragon.
 His elder brother, Ferdinand de la Cerda, died in November 1275.
 In 1282 Sancho assembled a coalition of nobles to declare for him against Ferdinand's son Alfonso, then took control of the kingdom when Alfonso X died in 1284.
 This was all against the wishes of their father, but Sancho was crowned in Toledo nevertheless.

 Sancho's ascension was in part due to his rejection of his father's elitist politics.
 Sancho was recognised and supported by the majority of the nobility and the cities, but a sizable minority opposed him throughout his reign and worked for the heirs of Ferdinand de la Cerda.
 One of the leaders of the opposition was his brother John of Castile, who united to his cause the lord of Biscay, Lope Díaz III de Haro.
 Sancho responded by executing the Lord of Biscay and incarcerating his brother.
 According to the chroniclers, he cemented his hold on power by executing 4,000 other followers of Infante Alfonso, son of Ferdinand de la Cerda, in Badajoz.
 He executed 400 more in Talavera and more in Ávila and Toledo.